nicklotz/nlnetvirt/public/demos-labs/lab-07-customize-control-plane-with-pox.md

 This command starts POX and loads the l2_learning modul.
 It implements a basic learning switch that mimics the behavior of a physical switch by learning the source MAC addresses of packets and forwarding them accordingly.

-3. Relaunch mininet with the same topology as earlier.
+3. Back in your *first* terminal window, relaunch mininet with the same topology as earlier.

 ```
 sudo mn --topo single,3 --mac --switch ovsk --controller remote